Anna Magnusson

 Anna Magnusson (born 31 March 1995) is a Swedish female biathlete.
 She represented Sweden at the 2014 and 2015 junior world championships and at the 2015 World Championships in Kontiolahti.

 Together with Linn Persson, Elvira Öberg, and Hanna Öberg, she won her first World Cup competition victory on 11 December 2021 in Hochfilzen.
 On 16 December 2022, she took her first individual World Cup competition podium place when winning a World Cup sprint competition in Le Grand-Bornand.

+Career

+She made her debut in the Biathlon World Cup during the 2015–16 season and has been a regular member of the Swedish national team since then.

+Magnusson won her first World Cup victory in a relay event in December 2021 in Hochfilzen, Austria.
+She has earned several podium finishes in relay events, including medals at the 2018 Winter Olympics in Pyeongchang (silver in the women's relay) and at the World Championships.

+Personal life

+Anna Magnusson is in a relationship with her teammate Peppe Femling.

 Biathlon results

 All results are sourced from the International Biathlon Union.